Return on Marketing Spend – An Overview

 One equation for calculating the ROI is shown below:

 (Additional financial value gained from the marketing investment – Cost of the marketing Investment)

 To explain this in a better way – let’s consider the example.
 Suppose you invest £500 in a particular campaign.
-Out of which you were able to generate £1000 as revenue (incremental financial value).
+Out of which, you could generate £1000 as revenue (incremental financial value).
 The equation would now look like this.

 =(1000-500)/500 x 100 = 100%

-This may seem like an ideal scenario; the reality can be quite different.
+This may seem like an ideal scenario, but the reality can differ.

-To determine various data analytics which is used to make ROI estimations. it is advisable to set up an attribution model to get a track on how customers found your product.
+To determine various data analytics which is used to make ROI estimations.
+Setting up an attribution model to track how customers found your product is advisable.

 What do you need to know about Single-Attribution models?

-Single attribution models determine a marketing channel’s ROI based on the information, whether it was the first or last touchpoint of your customer’s journey or not.
+Single attribution models determine a marketing channel’s ROI based on the information, whether it was the first or last touchpoint of your customer’s journey.

-There are many companies that follow the single attribution model.
-However, according to expert opinion, the single attribution model fails to provide accurate results.
-Possibly because they ignore many other touchpoints that the customers might make with your business.
+Many companies follow the single attribution model.
+However, according to expert opinion, the single attribution model fails to provide accurate results, possibly because they ignore many other touchpoints that the customers might make with your business.